tyazid/XMediaPlayer/README.md

 # XMediaPalyer -- Introduction --

-## XMediaPalyer: an iOS ABR Player
+## XMediaPalyer: an iOS Player
-XMediaPalyer is an iOS ABR Player (iOS application) POC serving  to study the feasibility of implementing a player (open source or proprietary source without AVPlayer dependencies) on iOS.
-This version of player supports ABR with video H264 compressed and muxed within a &quot;.ts&quot; as an HLS segment.
+XMediaPalyer is an iOS Player (iOS application) POC serving  to study the feasibility of implementing a player (open source or proprietary source without AVPlayer dependencies) on iOS.
+This current version of player supports ABR-HLS type with video H264 compressed and muxed within a &quot;.ts&quot; as an HLS segment.

 This achievement was possible thanks to a new evolution of the AVFoundation and VideoToolBox frameworks introduced by Apple since version 8.0 of iOS.
 Indeed, since this SDK version it was possible to use the embedded  H.264 H/W decoder to decode avc/video format and render it in a provided surface (CALayer).